 - This is made even more obvious in the 2000's cosmic storylines where he becomes a very close ally of the Nova Corps, Marvel's other major Green Lantern equivalent.

 - Back from the Dead: Depending on how exactly you define "death," Wendell has returned from it either two or three times.
 Phyla also returned from the dead as Martyr as part of her deal to save Moondragon.

-- Barrier Warrior: At his most powerful moments, Quasar can create "Q-Fields" strong enough to withstand the combined strength of the Hulk, Hercules, Thor, She-Hulk, the Fantastic Four, and half a dozen X-Men.
+- Barrier Warrior: At his most powerful moments, Quasar can create "Q-Fields" strong enough to withstand the combined strength of the Hulk, Hercules, Thor, She-Hulk, the Fantastic Four, half a dozen X-Men, and even Wonder Woman.

 - Empathic Weapon: The Quantum Bands.
 The Bands willingly choose Phyla over Annihilus during Annihilation.
 Later, the Bands would return to Wendell after Maelstrom is defeated.

 - Energy Absorption: Like his predecessor, Marvel Boy, Quasar could only absorb light, and, later, the entire electromagnetic spectrum.
 After his encounter with Eon, Quasar learned that the Quantum Bands could absorb almost all forms of energy, including the Silver Surfer's Power Cosmic.
 Only magic and Darkforce energy cannot be manipulated by the Quantum Bands.